dhrandy/RG35XX-dhrandy-ARCADE-Theme/README.md

 - Changed title to dhrandy Gaming.
 - Changed Favorite icon.
 - Changed Recent icons.
-- Change dhrandy Gaming to Arcade
+- Change dhrandy Gaming to Arcade.

 ## Original Theme
 You can download the original theme below.
 It was created by Coruptn-Gaming.